jorgecarleitao/public-contracts/docs/tools/crawler.rst

     .. method:: retrieve_and_save_all()

         Retrieves and saves all static data of tenders.

-.. class:: StaticDataCrawler

-    A crawler that uses :class:`ContractsStaticDataCrawler` and
-    :class:`TendersStaticDataCrawler` to extract all static data.

-    .. method:: retrieve_and_save_all()

-        Retrieves and saves all static data.

 Given the size of Base_ database, and since it is constantly being updated, contracts, entities and tenders, use the following approach: